-Read on for the best and most cost-effective ways to package and ship wine — as well as a few tips for adding a personal touch to your special delivery.
+Read on for the best and most cost-effective ways to packaging wine for shipping — as well as a few tips for adding a personal touch to your special delivery.

 1) Foam Chips or Shredded Paper

-Foam chips or gift shred can be used to add a layer of cushioning around the wine bottle, thereby reducing the risk of breakage during shipping.
-As inexpensive alternatives to other packaging products, foam and paper are simple to use and do not require any special packaging protocol.
-And if you’re sending wine as a gift, Paper Mart offers more than 100 shredded paper fillers that can be used to elevate a gift basket from amateur to professional.
+Foam chips or gift shred can be used to add a layer of cushioning around the wine bottle, reducing the risk of breakage during shipping.
+Inexpensive packaging alternatives include foam and paper.
+These cushioning options are simple to use and do not require any special packaging protocol.
+If you’re sending wine as a gift, Paper Mart offers more than 100 shredded paper fillers that can be used to elevate a gift basket from amateur to professional.

 2) Molded Paper Pulp Packaging

 Strong pulp moldings are designed with the specific intent of protecting wine bottles in transit.
-An eco-friendly option, paper pulp packaging provides good protection and solid shock absorption.
+An eco-friendly option, paper pulp packaging provides good protection and solid shock absorption, it’s the perfect packaging for wine bottles.
 Combine this with a sturdy corrugated box, and your wine will remain safe and secure from door to door.

 3) Corrugated Dividers